 In the afternoon of 21st July, we explored another of the Seven Sacred Spaces.
 This time, the focus was on Cloister, that place of encounter, where the Church community is connected to the World.
 It is the meeting space where you meet a friend or a stranger, a place where you encounter others.
 It can be at a Church function, or in the community shop.
 The rule of St. Benedict is ‘never give a hollow greeting of peace, or turn away when someone needs your love‘.

 How do your beliefs affect your chance encounters?

-In the afternoon of 16th June on Trinity Sunday, we explored one of the Seven Sacred Spaces of Christian community life, namely Chapter, that place of meeting and decision-making, where we carry our Faith with us in all aspects of life.
+In the afternoon of 16th June on Trinity Sunday, we explored another of the Seven Sacred Spaces, namely Chapter, that place of meeting and decision-making, where we carry our Faith with us in all aspects of life.
 It is a space for debate, and an exchange of views.
 There is shared responsibility, where decisions are made, and the allocation of resources are determined.
 Rules and policies are made, and time is spent reflecting on the needs of others, where the values of members are discussed, and community life.

 How do we seek to be transformed to encounter God in our meetings?